kobolabs/epub-spec/README.md

 A page break will occur whenever the reading system encounters a new html file.
 Creating a new file is the best way to establish page breaks across all Kobo apps.
 Support for other page-break methods is not consistent.

-Page breaking CSS is only partially supported across Kobo's reading platforms.
+Page-breaking CSS is only partially supported across Kobo's reading platforms.
+Support for page-breaking CSS is limited at this time becasue pagination isn't implemented in a way that supports its use across all of Kobo's reading platforms.
 Work is underway to add support for all platforms in future releases.
 Current support across all platforms is as follows:

 |Page Break Type| Windows | iOS | Android | EPD | KDA |
 |---------------|---------|-----|---------|-----|-----|